 Learn to Sail Right Here in Arizona!

 Yes, it’s true.
 You or your kids can learn to sail right here in the desert.
-The Arizona Sailing Foundation offers classes set up for fun—with maximum time on the water.
+The Arizona Sailing Foundation (ASF) offers classes set up for fun—with maximum time on the water.
 A little classroom, a lot of boat.
 Soon you’re scooting across Tempe Town Lake powered by nothing but the wind.
-What a kick.!
+What a kick!

-- Powerboat Handling – US Sailing course for power boaters
+Powerboat Handling – US Sailing course for power boaters

-- Introduction to Sailboat Racing – Racing basics that will get you going—fast!
+Introduction to Sailboat Racing – Racing basics that will get you going—fast!

 When you sign up for a kids’ class, you’ll be guided through the sign-up process, including a medical questionnaire and legal release.
-If there are questions on the medical release that you are unable to answer, just indicate that in the blank with a “DK.AYC Members may be able to receive a $50 scholarship for a child to attend an ASF Junior class.
+If there are questions on the medical release that you cannot answer, indicate that in the blank with a “DK.AYC Members may be able to receive a $50 scholarship for a child to attend an ASF Junior class.
 Fill out this form, attach a written paragraph or drawing and return it to the AYC Commodore for consideration.